isoform-bucket-development/langchain4j/.something/prd.md

 ## Design Specification

 ### Recommended Approach
-Implement a lightweight, vanilla JavaScript Snake game using HTML5 Canvas for rendering, with a clear separation between game state management and visual rendering.
+Implement a Vue3-based Snake game using HTML5 Canvas for rendering, with Vue's Composition API for state management and clear separation between game logic and visual rendering components.

 ### Key Technical Decisions